|

 practice slowly died out, making the magazine a true, dedicated

-house organ), a set of articles
+house organ).
+A set of articles

-might contain variants for games, historical background to games, or
+might contain variants, historical background, or

 pages.
 A contest in each issue focussed on one particular game in